Otago Polytechnic: Research and postgraduate

 Its EPICentre is a multidisciplinary workshop studio, available to staff and students as a research facility.

 Student exchange programmes and international partnerships

 Otago Polytechnic offers a range of student exchange programmes, available to Otago Polytechnic and international students through its Study Abroad and Explore More initiatives.

 International programmes include English language teaching internships, summer school scholarship programmes, winter school scholarship programmes, and partnerships with tertiary institutions in North America, South America, Europe and Asia.
 Otago Polytechnic also runs an education scholarship programme with its sister-city, Shanghai.

 Staff at Otago Polytechnic

 Otago Polytechnic has a workforce totalling 543 permanent staff as at the end of 2017.
 Its pay equity gap in 2017 sat at 4.8 per cent, considerably lower than the national average of 11 per cent.
-All Otago Polytechnic staff are required to undergo up to date training on New Zealand's Treaty of Waitangi.

 Sustainability

 Otago Polytechnic has a sustainable campus.
 During the past three years, Otago Polytechnic has steadily increased the amount of cardboard, glass and plastic they recycle.
 Otago Polytechnic now recycles the following materials: paper; cardboard; glass; aluminium and steel cans; plastic types 1, 2, 3, 4, 5 and 6; cooking oil and organic waste.
 The Polytechnic has also managed to reduce its amount of general waste by over two-hundred cubic metres.

 Since 2012, Otago Polytechnic has implemented some significant changes to reduce its ecological footprint, including creating an internal offset scheme for staff air travel.
 Otago Polytechnic also recently replaced coal-fired boilers with local woodchip boilers.
 As well as utilising a renewable energy resource, the potash will be used on the Living Campus gardens.

 The Living Campus project is the first of its kind in Australasia and involves turning Otago Polytechnic's existing Dunedin campus into an open-air and interactive museum, a vibrant community garden and a sustainable model of urban agriculture.

 In 2015 Otago Polytechnic became the first polytechnic in New Zealand to achieve fair trade status.
 The institution has been awarded the Fair Trade status in recognition of its commitment to sell only Fair Trade products such as tea, coffee, sugar and chocolate drinks in its cafes and other commercial outlets, and sourcing Fair Trade materials for its schools where appropriate.
 This is in line with the city of Dunedin's stance towards Fair Trade practice.
 Dunedin was formally recognised by the Fair Trade Association as New Zealand's first Free Trade city in 2009.